felipezad/BitcoinMetrics/README.md

 **BitcoinMetrics** is a sample app Android application 📱 built to demonstrate use of Modern Android development tools️.

 ## About

 BitcoinMetrics is an Android app that display bitcoin metrics data in Bar chart

+The application features :
+ * network state management that verify if the connection is available
+ * plot of bar char with thirty last days of data
+ * add filters to improve data retrieval
+ * display three different metrics-> Total Bitcoins, Market Value, Transactions.

 ![Sequence](images/sequenceBitcoinMetrics.jpeg)
 ![State Diagram](images/stateDiagramBitcoinMetrics.jpg)